jelaB/dnd/README.md

 Additionally, information about which spell is considered as favourite is also available from the [main spell list display](http://localhost:3000/spells) where a heart icon is displayed near spell name.

+### Solution explanation

+The highlight of the implemented solution is the usage of the redux library and the simulation of the caching mechanism.
+The idea was to prevent application to create unnecessary calls towards offered services.
+Instead, the redux state object was used to keep lastly fetched information as its internal state, with the goal of preventing API fetch calls for retrieving the same data over and over.
+Besides that, local storage also had important role in this mechanism.
+The state in the local storage was used as an image of the results of the last app usage.
+More concretely, if the local storage has some content, on the app start, it indicates that the user already used the app, and the founded state is drawn in the app as the initial.
+This means, that selected favourites will keep persisted for the next iteration with app.

 ### Solution repo

 https://github.com/jelaB/dnd